All comparisons

 Best forMac users who want the closest replacement for old Dragon-on-Mac dictationUsers who truly need Dragon-specific Windows or enterprise workflows

 That makes the real decision much narrower than it sounds.
 You are not choosing between two modern Mac apps.
-You are choosing whether to stay on Mac with a native dictation app or leave the Mac workflow for Dragon's current ecosystem.
+You are choosing whether to stay on Mac with a native dictation app or leave the Mac workflow for Dragon's current Windows, cloud, or mobile ecosystem.

 If you want the full shortlist of replacement paths, including built-in accessibility and transcription-first tools, read Best Dragon Alternatives for Mac (2026): 5 Real Replacement Paths.